 Display Process Information In Cumulative Manner According To User

-Another useful feature of the atop is showing metrics in user perspective.
-This shortcut will sum up all metrics according to user.
+Another useful feature of the atop is showing metrics from the user perspective.
+This shortcut will sum up all metrics according to the user.
 We will use –

 $ atop -u

 Network usage can be displayed with -n option.
 But there is a dependency for

 netatop to probe the network information.

 General information about system an process can be listed with

 Up to now only active process are shown.
 We can list all process without filtering them with